Grants and fellowships awarded in this program (FAPESP Virtual Library)

 b.2) To make arrangements that will ensure the success of the proposed timetable.

 b.3) To make reference to the corresponding FAPESP support in all types of divulgation (e.g., theses, dissertations, papers, books, conference abstracts, webpages and any other media and divulgation formats) that result, completely or partially, from the corresponding Grant Award.
-If there are fellowships associated with this Grant Contract, any divulgations resulting thereof must also reference FAPESP support.
+If there are fellowships associated with this Grant Term, any divulgations resulting thereof must also reference FAPESP support.

-b.3.i) The Principal Investigator must ensure that the divulgation of all contents (including webpages), that result, completely or partially, from a Grant or Fellowship Award, and which is part of this Grant Contract, must contain the following statement: "The opinions, hypothesis, conclusions or recommendations contained in this material are the sole responsibility of the author(s) and do not necessarily reflect FAPESP opinion".
+b.3.i) The Principal Investigator must ensure that the divulgation of all contents (including webpages), that result, completely or partially, from a Grant or Fellowship Award, and which is part of this Grant Term, must contain the following statement: "The opinions, hypothesis, conclusions or recommendations contained in this material are the sole responsibility of the author(s) and do not necessarily reflect FAPESP opinion".
 Only peer reviewed scientific papers are not subject to this rule.

 b.4) To inform FAPESP if the research project funded by the awarded grant has also been awarded funds from any other private or public funding body.
 In these cases, the Principal Investigator must be clear about the source of the funding in all mentioned presentations.